1. 705. 304. 6246

 Therefore, due to the hazards, especially of prolonged antibiotic therapy, the need for antibiotics should be significantly reduced.

-As for almost all friendly, good bacteria it takes six months to recover after exposure to antibiotics, probiotic supplements are a simple and effective way to get them re-established in the gut microbiota, or "gut bacteria".
+As for almost all good (friendly) bacteria it takes six months to recover after exposure to antibiotics, probiotic supplements are a simple and effective way to get them re-established in the gut microbiota, or "gut bacteria".

 The efficacy of probiotic supplements is based solely on the number of live organisms present.
 Therefore, desired therapeutic results can be achieved by taking the minimum of 50 billion viable bacteria per day.